US Made Supply

 "Joint and crack sealant shall conform to ASTM D6690, Type II (or Type III where shown on plans).
 Sealant shall be approved from the Department's Qualified Products List.
 Joint walls shall be sandblasted, blown clean with oil-free compressed air, and dry at the time of sealing."

-"Joint sealant for fueling apron, hardstand, and fuel-island pavement shall conform to ASTM D6690, Type IV (jet-fuel resistant).
-All other airfield pavement joints shall conform to ASTM D6690, Type II or III as specified for the climate region."
+"Joint sealant for apron, hardstand, and fuel-island pavement where fueling occurs shall conform to ASTM D7116.
+All other airfield pavement joints shall conform to ASTM D6690, type as specified for the climate region, in accordance with FAA Item P-605."

 Older agency specifications may reference AASHTO M 324, AASHTO M 301, Federal Specification SS-S-1401C, or ASTM D3405 in lieu of D6690.
 These legacy callouts are generally satisfied by D6690-qualified products of the equivalent type, but the specifier should confirm the current cross-reference language used by the contracting agency.